linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 ## Bank Foreign Exchange Risk Management
 - Caterpillar needs Euros to hedge revenue or expense risk or make a payment due in Euros
-  - May come back later to Bank America to roll Euros forward to another date through a [[Chapter 39 - Swaptions, Forward Swaps, and MBS|forward swap]]
+  - May come back later to Bank America to roll Euros forward to another date through a [forward swap](../Financial%20Engineering/Derivatives/Part%20IX%20-%20Fixed%20Income%20Derivatives/Chapter%2039%20-%20Swaptions,%20Forward%20Swaps,%20and%20MBS.md)
 - Bank America will have position limits:
   - Maximum amount of Euros it may be long or short versus other currencies
 -  Maximum value at risk in Euros and all other currencies